 The Global Partnership to End Violence Against Children and its associated fund are launched to help achieve SDG 16.2.
 The Global Initiative becomes a member of the Partnership, together with governments, civil society organisations and children themselves.

 INSPIRE: Seven Strategies for Ending Violence Against Children is published by the World Health Organisation and nine other agencies.
 The first strategy – implementation and enforcement of laws – highlights the need for laws banning corporal punishment of children by parents, teachers and other caregivers, and society-wide measures to change social norms and attitudes around violence in childrearing.

 The global indicator framework to monitor progress under the SDGs is agreed in March and adopted by the General Assembly in July.
 The first of three indicators to track progress on SDG 16.2 relates to physical punishment of children at home.

 The first End Violence Solutions Summit is held in Stockholm, Sweden, to share learning and best practice on what works to end violence against children, including corporal punishment.
 The Global Initiative launched a report at the Summit, analysing progress to end corporal punishment in Pathfinding countries of the Global Partnership.

-In September of 2020, the Global Initiative’s work was taken forward by the End Violence Partnership.
+In September of 2020, the Global Initiative’s work was taken forward by the End Violence Partnership, under the new name End Corporal Punishment.
 Together, we will continue fighting for a world where all children are free from corporal punishment.
 Learn more.